 - Reduce costs: only pay for the CPU/memory you reserve while your tasks are running

-- Reliable scheduling by AWS without a separate scheduling server (e.g. no risk of scheduling server hanging)
+- Reliable scheduling by AWS without a separate scheduling server (e.g. no risk of a scheduling server hanging)